usc-isi-i2/kgtk/docs/transform/cat.md

 ### Expert Topic: Renaming Column Names on Input

-There is a special KGTK command, `kgtk rename_columns`, for renaming columns.
+There is a special KGTK command, `kgtk rename-columns`, for renaming columns.
 However, you may want to rename columns while also using other features of the `kgtk cat` command, such as combining multiple input files or sampling data lines.